jdcloudcom/en/API/JD-MapReduce/Job-Management/createAndExcuteJob.md

 ## Description
-Create and execute a job under the cluster
+Create and Execute a Job under the Cluster

 ## Request method
 POST